 Loose chalk can harm lung health, and some liquid chalks may help lessen the risk of spreading covid from climber to climber.

 However, we unfortunately cannot say for certain that liquid chalk provides guaranteed protection against the spread of coronavirus.
 Liquid chalk with an alcohol content of over 60 percent ethanol or 70 percent isopropyl alcohol certainly might kill the virus, but we cannot be absolutely certain.

 What is Liquid Chalk?

+So what is liquid chalk you ask?
 The active ingredient in every tube of liquid chalk is identical to the standard climbing chalk that climbers keep in their chalk bags.